AnimaLibera/GeneralPurposeLicense/CONCEPT.md

 # General Purpose License (New Concepts)

-# Ethical Terms

-## Understanding
-The Author(s) of this Software belief that Software has a financial, legal and technical Basis and to neglect them would be carless.

-### Financial Basis 🌊
-As financial Basis the Author(s) understand the Voluntary Exchane of Value.

-### Legal Basis 🔥
-As legal Basis the Author(s) understand a shared Rulebook.

-### Technical Basis 🌳
-As technical Basis Author(s) understand the Source Code.

-# Legal Terms

 ## Permission
 The Licenser gives the Right to the Licensee to **study**, **run**, **modify** and **copy** the Software.